Vancouver-Datajam/project_5/README.md

 - contractions
 - tensorflow
 - os
-Please install these packages before running our code.

 ### Dataset
 The folder 'hashtags' contains all the datasets for this project.
 Using Tweepy, the Python library for accessing the Twitter API, we scraped some Tweet data that contained the following hashtags: